Mateus-Tx/Mateus-Tx/README.md

 - 👋 Hi, I’m @Mateus-Tx
-- 👀 I’m interested in ...
+- 👀 I’m interested in me tornar um programador Front-End
 - 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---